-Your computer screen may go blank if the computer loses power or enters a power saving mode (Sleep or Hibernate).
+- ☐ Your computer screen may go blank if the computer loses power or enters a power saving mode (Sleep or Hibernate).
 If the computer is in LCD (Video) Sleep mode, press any key to bring the computer back into Normal mode.
-See Using the Power Saving Modes (page 95) for more information.

-- ☐ Make sure your computer is securely plugged into a power source and turned on and the power indicator light is lit. - ☐ If your computer is using battery power, make sure the battery pack is installed properly and is charged.
+See Using the Power Saving Modes (page 82) for more information. - ☐ Make sure your computer is securely plugged into a power source and turned on and the power indicator light is lit. - ☐ If your computer is using battery power, make sure the battery pack is installed properly and is charged.
 See Using theBattery Pack (page 18) for more information. - ☐ If the display output is directed to the external display, press the Fn+F7 keys.
-See Combinations and Functions with the Fn Key (page 29) for more information. - ☐ The LCD backlight of your computer may have been turned off.
-To turn on the LCD backlight, see Using Special-function Buttons (page 32).
+See Combinations and Functions with the Fn Key (page 28) for more information.